Skip to content

 • A CPU-only environment is available for development and docs builds but is very slow for real fits.

-Install with pixi#
+Install from GitHub with pixi#

 git clone https://github.com/cole-group/presto.git